 Need-Based Scholarship Application

-In addition to technical skills, Outward Bound instructors will teach and facilitate the interpersonal skills that will allow the group to function effectively as a team to accomplish set goals.
-Outward Bound courses are team environments where students work closely together to travel, navigate and camp every day.
-Throughout Outward Bound’s 50-year history and into the present, we strive to deliver new perspective on compassion and being of service to others.
+Outward Bound instructors teach and facilitate the interpersonal skills that will allow your group to function as a team to accomplish goals set by you and your crew.
+Outward Bound courses are team environments, requiring students to work closely together to travel, navigate, and make camp each day.
+Throughout Outward Bound’s 50-year history and into the present, we strive to deliver new perspective on values, compassion, and being of service to others.

-Successful completion of this course demands mastery of skills, trust, fitness, confidence, tenacity, leadership, initiative and compassion.
-The promotion of these qualities and the discovery of what strengths within a student is the purpose of Outward Bound.
+Successful completion of this course demands tenacity, leadership, and compassion.
+The challenges, support, opportunities, and meaningful experiences usher in a discovery of the strength within; this is the purpose of Outward Bound.